 The mission of the Hartford Artisans Weaving Center is to promote and teach the craft of handweaving in a supportive and creative community.
 The Center encourages people with low or no vision and those 55 and older to develop their skills and interest in weaving original and beautiful handwoven items.

 The Hartford Artisans Weaving Center is an incorporated rebirth of the former Hartford Artisans Center, which was located at Connecticut Institute for the Blind at Oak Hill.
-The program was established in 1995 to meet the economic and social needs of people with disabilities, primarily blindness, and those who are elderly.
+The program was established in 1995 to meet the economic and social needs of people with disabilities, primarily blindness, and those who are senior in age.

 We have succeeded because of the early generosity of many – from our landlord, from our legal and financial advisors, and from our fellow weavers and friends who reached into their pockets to donate what they could and give us seed money to start operations.
 This kind generosity has continued as our program has prospered and grown.
 Your support is still a vital part of our program.
 A donation of $25 buys a cone of fiber.
 A donation of $50 will pay for 10 rides to the Center for one of our blind artisans.
 A donation of $100 helps us repair and maintain our many looms.
 Any amount will help.